 Source: Green Rush Daily

-Simply put, cottonmouth is the far-from-pleasant feeling of dry mouth and a slightly sore throat after smoking cannabis.
-This particular side effect has been around for as long as people are using the herb, which is – to cut the long story short – very, very long.
+Simply put, cottonmouth is the far-from-pleasant feeling of a dry mouth and a slightly sore throat after smoking cannabis.
+This particular side effect has been around for as long as people have been using the herb, which is – to cut the long story short – very, very long.
 If you’re a savory and experienced stoner, you have not only developed strong tolerance for the herb but, presumably, you’ve also come to terms with the fact that cottonmouth is unavoidable.
 Thus, you normally don’t spend hours on thinking about this minor inconvenience.
 Nonetheless, now that scientists have finally shed some light on the issue, you can learn how to minimize its impact on your overall comfort while smoking marijuana.

 Cottonmouth and The Endocannabinoid System

 Given the fact that cannabis pollen was found on the mummy of Ramses II, it goes without saying that people have enjoyed marijuana since ancient times.
 Therefore, they also experienced “cottonmouth.”
 So the pasties are not exactly a spectacular discovery.
 However, it was only recently, in 2006, when this peculiar effect of marijuana has finally caught the eyes of scientists.
 Finally, they began to dig deeper into the subject and come up with broad research.
 That is why we can now have a better understanding of the problem.

 When thinking about cottonmouth, most people associate it with dryness from the potsmoke.
 And some people will actually argue that this is the real reason.
 In fact, there’s more to it than meets the eye.
 The real cause of cottonmouth is strongly connected to the human endocannabinoid system.
 Namely, it’s the way cannabinoids, the active compounds in marijuana, influence the endocannabinoid system.